Understanding Acute, Chronic, Immediate, and Delayed Traumatic Stress

-Sometimes called Acute Stress Disorder, acute traumatic stress symptoms usually last anywhere from a few days up to one to three months (to receive the diagnosis of Acute Stress Disorder, no more than one month).
+Acute Traumatic Stress, sometimes called Acute Stress Disorder, occurs when symptoms last from a few days up to one to three months.
+To receive a diagnosis of Acute Stress Disorder, symptoms should not last longer than one month.

-There are 5 basic categories of psychological acute traumatic stress symptoms:
+There are five basic categories of psychological symptoms:

-- Intrusion – Often referred to as “Flashbacks” where intrusive memories of the traumatic event invade day to day consciousness and/or dreams
+- Intrusion – Intrusive memories of the traumatic event invade day-to-day consciousness and/or dreams (often referred to as “Flashbacks”)

 - Negative Mood – Irritability, depression, anxiety, and/or confusion

-- Dissociation – Dissociation does not mean an alternate personality takes over.
-Instead, it refers to your experience of life feeling a bit detached, like time slowing down, walking around in a haze or fog, and even feeling like you are experiencing life from ‘outside of yourself’
+- Dissociation – Your experience of life feels a bit detached, like time slowing down, walking around in a haze or fog, and even feeling like you are experiencing life from “outside of yourself”

 - Avoidance – A pattern of avoiding thoughts, emotions, and people associated with the trauma.
 Drug and alcohol use may be one method of avoidance.
 Engaging in high-risk behaviors may be another avoidance behavior.
-Avoiding the location of the trauma is extremely common as well
+Avoiding the location of the trauma is also extremely common.

-- Arousal – Difficult sleeping, feeling ‘amped up,’ irritable, and having difficulty concentrating
+- Arousal – Difficulty sleeping, feeling “amped up,” irritable, and having difficulty concentrating

-Physical symptoms are based on the activation of the sympathetic nervous system (the “fight-or-flight” response) and include surges of:
+Physical symptoms are based on the activation of the sympathetic nervous system (the “fight-or-flight” response) and include:

 - Muscle tension

-These physical symptoms are the fight-or-flight survival mechanism, and all of the symptoms are designed to give your body the sudden boost of energy needed to either fight or flee.
-Immediately preceeding either fight or flight some people will experience the freeze reflex.
+These physical symptoms are part of the fight-or-flight survival mechanism (the sympathetic nervous system) and are designed to give your body the sudden boost of energy needed to either fight or flee.
+Immediately preceding either fight or flight, some people experience the freeze reflex.

-Psychological and physical symptoms begin and may get worse after a traumatic event like violence, natural disaster, or even witnessing a traumatic event.
-It is the perception of severity that causes the traumatic stress.
-Remember, these can be triggered even if the event is not actually life-threatening because your perception defines your reality.
+Psychological and physical symptoms begin and may worsen after a traumatic event like violence, natural disaster, or even witnessing a traumatic event.
+It is the perception of severity that causes traumatic stress.
+Remember, traumatic stress can be triggered even if the event is not actually life-threatening because perception defines reality.

-Chronic traumatic stress occurs when PTS symptoms last more than three months.
-Generally speaking, when people refer to “PTSD,” or Post-Traumatic Stress Disorder, they are referring to chronic traumatic stress symptoms.
+Chronic Traumatic Stress occurs when PTS symptoms last more than three months.
+Generally speaking, when people refer to “PTSD,” or Post-Traumatic Stress Disorder, they are usually referring to chronic traumatic stress.